unclsams/hyperscaler-glossary/docs/core/STS-sam.md

 STS Parents & Students, Sangamam Tamil School (STS) announces its **RETURN to IN-PERSON CLASSES FROM JAN 8th 2022** !!

-Location: Mercer Middle School, Aldie
+Location: Mercer Middle School, Aldie.
 Timing: 10:30 am to 12:15pm

 STS will follow covid-19 protocols prescribed by Loudoun County which mandates wearing masks at **ALL TIMES** by Teachers, Students, Volunteers, parents/guardians and anyone accompanying the student.